streetsidesoftware/vscode-spell-checker/CONTRIBUTE.md

 ZipArchive::extractTo
 ```

-The word list complier will convert camelCase and snake_case words into a simple word list.
+The word list compiler will convert camelCase and snake_case words into a simple word list.
 This is both for speed and predictability.

 ```php